bobischarlie/CivicTransportCard/README.md

 Thing/s to check:

 Bewfore you run the application,
-The API Project and Windows Forms project should run simultaneously as the Winforms project is calling the endpoint in the WebAPi Project
+The API Project and Windows Forms project should run simultaneously as the Winforms project is calling the endpoint in the WebAPi Project.

 To set it to run simultaneously, please see screenshots below
 ![image](https://github.com/user-attachments/assets/ebc8c87d-08f3-40d0-b8ed-057aad7b546a)